pargaimanish/experince_shit/README.md

-*# : strucggling to understand & imp
+*# : strucggling to understand & intresting

 # experince-error-sol